 Mesothelioma stages

-The stage of a cancer refers to its size and whether it has spread beyond the area of the body where it first started.
-Knowing the extent of the cancer helps the doctors decide on the most appropriate treatment for you.
+The stage of mesothelioma refers to its size and the thickness of the pleura.
+The stage also tells you if the cancer has spread to the lymph nodes, and beyond the area of the body where it first started.
+Knowing the stage of the cancer helps you and your doctors decide on the best treatment for you.

-There are a number of different staging systems.
-Many are based on the TNM system where:
+There are different staging systems.
+Many are based on the TNM system:

 - T describes the size of the cancer.